Employee Value Proposition: A Recruiter’s Best Friend

 Have you ever heard of Employee Value Propositions (EVP)?
 Probably not, but you should have one.
 All companies should.

-Organisations, today, want to attract top industry talent, as this is necessary for the growth or survival of any organisation.
+Organizations, today, want to attract top industry talent, as this is necessary for the growth or survival of any organization.
 But there’s often a problem: Most top talents already have a lucrative job, are interviewing with top companies, or have other interesting options on the table.

 Not every company is as tempting as Google, SpaceX, etc. So how can an organization without huge resources at its disposal add top talent to its workforce?
 This is a question that forward-thinking HR personnel and business owners try to answer every day.